What is a Wi-Fi hotspot?

 While many Wi-Fi hotspots use WEP or WPA security protocols to encrypt your connection, others have no such security features, leaving you and your data vulnerable to malicious third parties.
 Whether a hotspot is password-protected or not, it’s a good idea to connect to a VPN when using it, which will encrypt all traffic before it leaves the device.

 Hotspots can also be set up smartphones, known as mobile hotspots.
-The smartphone uses a 3G or 4G connection to provided internet through its Wi-Fi chip to nearby devices.
+The smartphone uses a 3G or 4G connection to provide internet through its Wi-Fi chip to nearby devices.